Medium evolution of a static quark-antiquark pair in the large $N_{c}$ limit: Use of the Fierz identity and the large limit

 \section{Use of the Fierz identity and the large $N_{c}$ limit}

-First, we discuss fig. \ref{eq:Wlss} in the large $N_{c}$ limit while considering that $g^{2}N_{c}\sim 1$ \cite{tHooft:1973alw}.
+First, we discuss fig. \ref{eq:Wlss} in the large $N_{c}$ limit with $g^{2}N_{c}\sim 1$ \cite{tHooft:1973alw}.
 It scales like $1$ in terms of $N_{c}$.
 However, any diagram in which a gluon connects the two Wilson loops will be suppressed by a factor $\frac{1}{N_{c}^{2}}$.
-In terms of the Schwinger-Keldysh contour, it means that eq. (\ref{eq:Pstos}) is dominated by diagrams which do not mix the two branches of the contour.
+In terms of the Schwinger-Keldysh contour, this means that eq. (\ref{eq:Pstos}) is dominated by diagrams which do not mix the two branches of the contour.
 To illustrate this, we show several examples in fig. \ref{fig:lncWss}.
 In these diagrams, we change our notation slightly.
 Plane lines represent a Kronecker delta instead of a Wilson line and we show gluon insertions explicitly.

 This implies that

 These results suggest that, in this approximation, the survival probability of a singlet can be encoded in an effective Hamiltonian. $Tr(W_{SS}({\bf R},{\bf r};t,t_{0})\rho_{l})$ is the Wilson loop from which the static potential is obtained in lattice QCD computations \cite{Burnier:2016mxc}.